For engineers IC Self-hosted

 With @devintern/code

-• The run closes the loop: draft PR, tracker update, implementation summary.
+• The run closes the loop: draft PR, tracker update, implementation summary posted back.
 You review the work, not the paperwork.

 Your day without it

-• Break out of hard problems to close the loop: PR write-up, tracker updates, and handoff notes.
+• Break out of deep work to close the loop: PR write-up, tracker updates, handoff notes.

-• Drop everything for review nits and Slack clarifications mid-afternoon.
+• Drop everything mid-afternoon for review nits and follow-up pushes.

 What's inside